Kimbsy/y-combinator-animation/script.md

 We know the internal lambda is what allows us to recur, so let's rename that too.

-`count-step` is going to want to return a lambda which we will end up calling `count`, it will be returned to us by the Y Combinator.
-This function will expect our input collection that we want counted, so let's add that.
+`count-step` is going to want to return a lambda which we will end up naming `count`, it will be returned to us by the Y Combinator.
+This `count` function will expect our input collection that we want counted, so let's add that.

-We also want to make sure that this input collection is passed on to the next iteration by passing it to the `recur-fn` each iteration.
+We also want to make sure that this input collection is passed on to the next step by passing it to the `recur-fn` each iteration.

 Now we just need to make the condition a function of the input collection.